raoufbaz/Scheduler/README.md

 # Scheduler
-A tool for UQAM students to easily generate schedule combinations for different school trimesters
+A tool for UQAM students to easily generate schedule combinations for different school semesters

 ## Prerequisites

 * Python 3.11

-## Getting started
+## Installation

 Refer to this  [README](INSTALLATION.md) file for further instructions.